For Agencies

 14-day free trial of Pro, no credit card required

-Projects, tasks, messages, docs, forms, and timesheets included
+Projects, tasks, messages, docs, chat, and check-ins included

-Free plan for 5 users, 3 projects — test it on a real client
+Free plan for 5 users, 1 project — test it on a real client

 Agency FAQ